Arnhem Land: Indigenous population and culture

 In 1931, an area of 96,000 km2 was proclaimed as an Aboriginal reserve, named Arnhem Land Aboriginal Reserve.
 As of 2007 the Land Trust held about 100,000 km2 as Aboriginal freehold land (with the exception of mining leases); it remains one of the largest parcels of Aboriginal-owned land in Australia and is perhaps best known for its isolation, the art of its people, and the strong continuing traditions of its Aboriginal inhabitants.

 Arnhem Land is composed of many different Aboriginal countries and language groups.
 North-east Arnhem Land is home to the Yolngu people, one of the largest Indigenous groups in Australia, who have succeeded in maintaining a vigorous traditional culture, and whose name for this area is Miwatj.
 In West Arnhem Land, large groups include the Bininj people and the Maung people of the Goulburn Islands.

+In 2018, Kathy Guthadjaka AM (also known as Gotha) was awarded 'NT Senior Australian of the Year.'
+Guthadjaka has conducted academic research into Aboriginal languages, knowledge, and culture.

 Economy

 In 2013–14, the entire region contributed around A$1.3 billion or 7% to the Northern Territory's gross state product, mainly through bauxite mining.

 In 2019, it was announced that NASA had chosen Arnhem Land as the location for a space launch facility.
 The Arnhem Space Centre was built near Nhulunbuy, employing mostly local labour, and on 27 June 2022, NASA launched the first rocket there, which was the first rocket launch from a commercial spaceport outside the US.
-Two further launches followed, the third on July 11.
+Two further launches followed, the third on 11 July.
 Other space companies are interested in using the rocket launch pad, and NASA confirmed that it will use the facility again in the future.